-With Costa Rica being a popular destination among retirees, quality of healthcare is something at the forefront of people’s minds when considering whether or not to make the move.
+With Costa Rica being a popular destination among retirees, the quality of healthcare is something at the forefront of people’s minds when considering whether to make the move.
 Thankfully, the standard of healthcare in Costa Rica is good.
 In fact, the country boasts some of the best facilities in Latin America.

 Compared to most developing countries, the cost of healthcare in Costa Rica is low across the board, and many doctors, particularly those working in the private sector, speak good English.